Smukanec/Jarvik_code/README.md

 ```

 The script checks for required commands and automatically downloads the
 `mistral` model if it is missing.
+Po spuštění vypíše, zda se všechny části
+správně nastartovaly, případné chyby hledejte v souborech `*.log`.
 With the aliases loaded you can simply type:

 ```bash
 jarvik-start